The festival takes place October 4th to 11th 2020.

 The festival takes place October 4rd to 11th 2020 Regular entry deadline is July 14th 2020.
 Late entry deadline is August 4th 2020.

 Films should be recent productions.
 For the purposes of the Short Film Competitions only films completed since October 1st 2018 are eligible.

-Any screenings in Ireland before IndieCork, must be listed on the entry form, so that we are aware of the screening history of your film in Ireland.
+Any screenings in Ireland before IndieCork, must be listed on the entry form, so that we are aware of the screening history of your film please.

 We welcome short films, documentaries and independent features.
-All genres are welcome including animation and experimental films.
+All genres are welcome including narrative, animation, expermimental, cameraphone, poetry and dance film.

 Films of all lengths are welcome.
 For the purposes of the Short Film Competitions, only films of 30 minutes or under are eligible for competition.

-Films may be submitted for pre-selection through online screening formats such as Vimeo or as DVDs which should be sent to our postal address.
+Films may be submitted for pre-selection through online screening formats such as vimeo.

-Selected films will be notified at the end August and you will be asked to provide suitable film images for publication, plus technical information, and confirmation of the screening format.
+*Selected films will be notified in early September and you will be asked to provide suitable film images for publication, plus technical information, and confirmation of the screening format.